July 15, 2019

 President Trump instructed DHS to alter the U.S. asylum-seeking process, with a July 28 deadline to implement these changes.
 The president’s directives would institute a new fee for asylum applications and shorten the time by which asylum applications must be processed.
 It would also prevent nearly half of asylum seekers from legally working in the United States while their application is pending and prevent U.S. immigration judges from considering additional types of relief for asylum applicants, such as Temporary Protected Status (TPS).

 Most recently, the Department of Homeland Security instituted a new rule preventing individuals from applying for asylum in the United States if they first traveled through a “safe country” in which they did not seek asylum.
-This applies to all Central Americans that travel through Mexico.
-While the U.S. rule that does not mandate that Mexico accept these asylum seekers, it effectively prevents all Central American migrants from seeking refuge in the United States unless they were first denied asylum in Mexico.
+While the rule was overturned by a federal judge shortly after being issued, the Supreme court recently ruled that it can go forward.
+The U.S. rule does not mandate that Mexico accept these asylum seekers; however, it will effectively prevent all Central American migrants from seeking refuge in the United States unless they were first denied asylum in Mexico.

 Emergency Federal Aid